mattdesl/subscapes/README.md

 ## Hacking & Experimentation

-I'm releasing some of the code & tools here to encourage printing, hacking, and experimentation with the Subscapes algorithm amongst the community and collectors.
+I'm releasing some of the code & tools here to encourage printing, hacking, and experimentation (for non-commercial purposes) with the Subscapes algorithm, amongst the community and collectors.
 The code here allows users to programmatically run the software to generate high resolution outputs, as well as render new iterations beyond the 650 ArtBlocks-minted editions.

-For example: as the Subscapes code is renderer-agnostic (it can run in browser or Node.js), it could be adapted to different display mediums, galleries, and engines (web frontends, e-ink screens, WebGL, mechanical pen plotters, 3D printing, etc).
+For example: since the Subscapes code is renderer-agnostic (it can run in browser or Node.js), it could be adapted to different display mediums, galleries, and engines (web frontends, e-ink screens, WebGL, mechanical pen plotters, 3D printing, etc).

 ## CLI Tool